QAP can read the current Windows folders custom icons and even set new custom icons to Windows folders .

 - Make sure the navigation pane is visible.
 If required, use the Organize menu.

 - Right-click the Recent places in the navigation pane and select Clear Recent Items List.
-Recent items are now gone and Recent Folders menu in Quick Access Popup is now empty.
+Recent items are now gone and the Recent Folders and Recent Files menus in Quick Access Popup are now empty.

 In some setup, the QAP context menus may work in Windows Explorer windows but not in a custom file manager (like Total Commander).
 Or the opposite.